 The previous table (

-Table 2) shows the average annual change in water levels starting in 2001.
+Table 2) shows the average annual change in water levels starting in 2001. .
 The change between 2008 and 2009 water levels had a rise in all the priority areas except for PA1, which had a slight decline of 0.01 feet.
 In 2010, water levels did rise in all the priority areas.
-In 2011, there was a reverse in the trend and only PA5 had an increase in water levels.
+In 2011 only PA5 had an increase in water levels.
 In 2012, the decline continued.
 In fact 2012 had some of the highest declines during the period of record with an average decline of 3.11 feet.
 The following figure (Figure 7) charts the annual change for each priority area.
 Additionally, Figure 8 charts the cumulative change of feet by priority area.

+.